 Fenrir

-Fenrir is the wolf, if not the most famous creature in Norse mythology.
-He is the wolf that Loki gave birth to.
-He has a brother and sister : Jörmungand and Hel.
-Fenrir was soon deemed too dangerous in the eyes of the gods, so they wanted to bind him.
+Fenrir is the wolf, or rather the most famous creature in Norse mythology.
+He is the wolf born of Loki.
+He has a brother and a sister: Jörmungand and Hel.
+Fenrir was quickly deemed too dangerous in the eyes of the gods, so they wanted to bind him.

-They tried with a first binding, made by the dwarves of Svartalfheim, but the giant wolf broke free.
-The gods went to the dwarves to ask for a stronger tie.
-But the second one broke even more quickly than the first.
-The gods were fed up and decided to go back to the dwarves to ask them for a bond that would not make any noise and that Fenrir would not even be able to feel.
+They tried with a first bond, made by the dwarves of Svartalfheim, but the giant wolf broke free.
+The gods went to see the dwarves to ask for a stronger bond.
+But this second one broke even faster than the first.
+Fed up, the gods decided to return to the dwarves to ask this time for a bond that would make no noise and that Fenrir could not even feel.
 Using ingredients that no longer exist today, the dwarves made Gleipnir.
-Since the ribbon looked no stronger than a blade of grass, Fenrir agreed to let himself be imprisoned on condition that one of the gods agreed to put his arm into the wolf's mouth.
-Tyr agreed.
+The ribbon did not look stronger than a blade of grass, so Fenrir agreed to be imprisoned on the condition that one of the gods put his arm in the wolf’s mouth.
+Tyr accepted.

-The bond, this time worked, preventing Fenrir from breaking free.
-The gods burst out laughing, seeing that such a menacing monster could not free himself from such a small piece of ribbon.
-All the gods laughed, except Tyr who had just lost his arm in Fenrir's mouth, which he immediately bit off.
-He has been known ever since as the one-armed god.
+This time the bond held, preventing Fenrir from breaking free.
+The gods burst out laughing, seeing that such a threatening monster could not free himself from such a small piece of ribbon.
+All the gods laughed, except Tyr who had just lost his arm in Fenrir’s mouth, which bit it off immediately.
+Since that day, he has been known as the one-armed god.

-Later, for Ragnarök, he will free himself to go and fulfill his prophecy.
-So he killed Odin, who was immediately avenged by one of his sons, Vidar.
+Later, for Ragnarök, he will break free to fulfill his prophecy.
+He killed Odin, who was immediately avenged by one of his sons, Vidar.

 Garm

-Garm is the wolfhound who guards the entrance to the world of the dead.
-He is often mistaken for Fenrir.
-He will spend his life chained to the cave of Gnipahellir until Ragnarök where he will go to battle with the one-armed god Tyr and perish against him.
-The god will eventually succumb to the final blow inflicted on him by Garm.
+Garm is the wolf-dog who guards the entrance to the world of the dead.
+He is often mistakenly confused with Fenrir.
+He will spend his life chained in the cave of Gnipahellir until Ragnarök, where he will fight the one-armed god Tyr and perish against him.
+The god will eventually succumb to the last blow inflicted by Garm.

 Geri and Freki

-Geri and Freki are the two wolves of Odin.
-Their names mean " greedy " and " violent " respectively.
-It is said that the god of gods gives them his food when he goes to Valhalla, thus making do with wine.
-Odin's two animals are often mentioned in the poems as synonyms for wolves.
+Geri and Freki are Odin’s two wolves.
+Their names mean respectively “greedy” and “violent.”
+It is said that the god of gods gives them his food when he goes to Valhalla, contenting himself with wine.
+Odin’s two animals are often mentioned in poems as synonyms for wolf.

 Hati and Sköll

-Hati and Sköll are the two wolf grandsons of Loki.
-Their lives were spent chasing Màni and Sól (the moon and the sun) respectively.
-When the two wolves reach their goal, it will be the beginning of Ragnarök.
+Hati and Sköll are Loki’s two wolf grandsons.
+Their life is summed up by chasing respectively Màni and Sól (the moon and the sun).
+When the two wolves catch their targets, it will be the beginning of Ragnarök.

 Nidhogg

-Nidhogg (modern anglicised spelling), or Níðhöggr, is a dragon that gnaws at the roots of Yggdrasil.
-In Norse culture, the word Nest represented loss of status in society and was reserved for the outcasts of society.
-Therefore we can connect Nidhogg with the lowest part of society.
-According to the Nordic myth envisaged in Poetic Edda, and its Voluspa part, the gnawing performed by Nidhogg, ate souls that ended up in Nastrond, the part of Hel that contained the souls of the worst humans in the Viking world.
-Nidhogg is also mentioned at the end of Voluspa, where we have a description of Ragnarok and Nidhogg as one of the harbingers where he comes with his wings spread and dead people on them.
+Nidhogg (modern anglicized spelling), or Níðhöggr, is a dragon that gnaws at the roots of Yggdrasil.
+In Norse culture, the word Nid represented loss of status in society and was reserved for outcasts.
+That is why we can connect Nidhogg with the lowest part of society.
+According to the Norse myth considered in the Poetic Edda, and its Voluspa section, the gnawing done by Nidhogg consumed souls that ended up in Nastrond, the part of Hel that contained the souls of the worst humans in the Viking world.
+Nidhogg is also mentioned at the end of Voluspa, where there is a description of Ragnarok and Nidhogg as one of the harbingers, coming with wings spread and the dead on them.

-According to the Prose Edda part, Gylfaginning, many creatures live on Yggdrasil.
-Besides Nidhogg, who is mentioned as a snake in this context, there is also Ratatoskr, a squirrel that sends envious messages between Nidhogg at the foot of the tree and a huge eagle (whose name is not mentioned here).
-In the other part, Skaldskaparmal, Nidhogg is mentioned as one of the dragons that inhabit the world.
+According to the Prose Edda section, Gylfaginning, many creatures live on Yggdrasil.
+Besides Nidhogg, who is mentioned as a serpent in this context, there is also Ratatoskr, a squirrel who sends envious messages between Nidhogg at the foot of the tree and a huge eagle (whose name is not mentioned here).
+In the other section, Skaldskaparmal, Nidhogg is mentioned as one of the dragons inhabiting the world.

-The role of Nidhogg is not entirely clear as he may be used as the bearer of news indicating the end of the world , but his final act could also mean that he has achieved redemption.
-Of course, as the dragon who ate the souls of evildoers at the roots of the world tree Yggdrasil, he was also a pretty powerful cautionary tale.
-I really don't know who wouldn't be frightened by the words " the giant snake that lives at the roots of Yggdrasil is going to eat you unless you change your behavior ".
+The role of Nidhogg is not entirely clear as it can be used as a bearer of news indicating the end of the world, but its final act could also mean it has obtained redemption.
+Of course, as a dragon who ate the souls of wrongdoers at the roots of the world tree Yggdrasil, it was also a rather powerful cautionary tale.
+I really don’t know who wouldn’t be scared by the words “the giant serpent living at the roots of Yggdrasil will eat you unless you change your behavior.”

 Jörmungand

-Jormungand, also known as the Midgard serpent, is the creature that encircles Midgard, biting its tail at the end of the world.
-His father is the trickster God Loki, and his mother is the giantess Angrbroda.
-Jormungand was cast into the great sea of Midgard by the god Odin, where he grew so much that he was able to encircle the Earth.
+Jormungand, also known as the Midgard serpent, is the creature that encircles Midgard, biting its own tail at the edge of the world.
+His father is the trickster god Loki, and his mother is the giantess Angrbroda.
+Jormungand was thrown into the great sea of Midgard by the god Odin, where he grew so large that he could encircle the Earth.

-Although the story of Jormungand begins with Odin, the god who has the most connection to Jormungand throughout Norse myth is Odin's son, the god of thunder, Thor.
+Although Jormungand’s story begins with Odin, the god most connected to Jormungand throughout Norse myth is Odin’s son, the thunder god Thor.
 Norse mythology mentions three occasions when these two met.

-The first time was when Odin was racing for the giant king Utgarda-Loki.
-There, as a show of strength, the king asked Thor to lift a colossal cat, which was actually Jormungand in disguise.
-Of course, Thor couldn't do it, but to everyone's surprise, he managed to lift one of its legs off the ground, which was considered an impressive feat.
+The first time was when Odin was running errands for the giant king Utgarda-Loki.
+There, as a demonstration of strength, the king asked Thor to lift a colossal cat, which was actually Jormungand in disguise.
+Of course, Thor could not do it, but to everyone’s surprise, he managed to lift one of its paws off the ground, which was considered an impressive feat.

 The second time they met was when Thor went fishing with the giant Hymir.
-On this trip, Hymir did not want to provide Thor with the bait for the fishing, so he took the head of Hymir's largest ox.
-While they were fishing, Thor was not satisfied with his catch, so he persuaded Hymir that they were going deeper and deeper into the sea when at one point Thor pulled Jormungand out of the water.
-Just as he was about to kill him, Hymir cut the line and released the dragon into the sea.
+On this trip, Hymir did not want to provide Thor with bait, so he took the head of Hymir’s largest ox.
+While fishing, Thor was not satisfied with his catch, so he persuaded Hymir to go further and further into the sea until at one point, Thor pulled Jormungand out of the water.
+Just as he was about to kill it, Hymir cut the line and released the dragon back into the sea.

-The third and final encounter between Thor and Jormungand is supposed to take place in Ragnarok, which would begin when Jormungand releases his tail and arrives from the sea.
-At this point, the thunder god will kill the serpent Jormungand but will die after nine stages as he will be poisoned by the dragon.
-This would also mean the end of Ragnarök.
+The third and final meeting between Thor and Jormungand is supposed to take place at Ragnarok, which would begin when Jormungand releases his tail and comes from the sea.
+At this point, the thunder god will kill the serpent Jormungand but will die after nine steps because he will be poisoned by the dragon.
+This would also mark the end of Ragnarök.

 Fafnir

-The story of Fafnir begins with Loki, Odin and Hoenir, who, during their travels, killed an otter that turned out to be a dwarf Otr, son of the dwarf king Hreidmar.
-When Hreidmar learned that they had killed his son, he and his two sons, Fafnir and Regis, captured the three gods, refusing to release them until they paid a golden ransom.
-Knowing this, Loki agreed but gave them Andvari gold, which would be cursed, and the Andvaranaut ring, which would bring death to anyone wearing it.
-Jealous of all this gold, Fafnir killed his father, the king, and took all the gold treasure.
-After a while, he turned into a creature that was said to be something like a dragon, which breathed fire and spread poison throughout the land.
+Fafnir’s story begins with Loki, Odin, and Hoenir, who during their travels killed an otter that turned out to be a dwarf named Otr, son of the dwarf king Hreidmar.
+When Hreidmar learned they had killed his son, he captured the three gods with his two sons, Fafnir and Régis, refusing to release them until they paid a ransom in gold.
+Knowing this, Loki agreed but gave them Andvari’s gold, which was cursed, and the ring Andvaranaut, which would bring death to whoever wore it.
+Jealous of all this gold, Fafnir killed his father, the king, and took all the treasure.
+After some time, he transformed into a creature said to be something like a dragon, which breathed fire and spread poison across the land.
 He did everything in his power to accumulate all this wealth.

-Long after this, Regis, Fafnir's brother, wanted the golden treasure for himself.
-Since he could not kill his brother, he sent his son-in-law Sigurd to seek and kill Fafnir.
-After a long and fierce battle, the young warrior managed to kill Fafnir.
-As he was dying, Fafnir wanted to know who was the powerful warrior who had managed to kill him.
-When he heard that his own brother Regis had sent him, he predicted that Regis would also kill Sigurd.
-After Sigurd killed Fafnir, he decided to get the treasure for himself.
-Regis obviously couldn't stand for something like this to happen, so he decided to kill Sigurd and collect the treasure himself.
-What he didn't know was that while he was cooking the dragon's heart, he tasted it.
-From that moment on, he could understand the language of animals, so he heard from two birds that his father wants to kill him.
-Of course, this did not happen, and Sigurd killed his father with the same sword that he had used to kill the dragon and took the treasure.
-He said that he did not fear receiving the death curse since all men die.
+Long after that, Régis, Fafnir’s brother, wanted the gold treasure for himself.
+Since he could not kill his brother, he sent his stepson Sigurd to find and kill Fafnir.
+After a long and fierce battle, the young warrior succeeded in killing Fafnir.
+As he was dying, Fafnir wanted to know who the powerful warrior was who had managed to kill him.
+When he heard that his own brother Régis had sent him, he predicted that Régis would also kill Sigurd.
+After Sigurd killed Fafnir, he decided to claim the treasure for himself.
+Régis obviously could not stand this and decided to kill Sigurd and take the treasure himself.
+What he did not know was that while cooking the dragon’s heart, he tasted it.
+From that moment, he could understand the language of animals, so he heard from two birds that his father wanted to kill him.
+Of course, this did not happen, and Sigurd killed his father with the same sword he had used to kill the dragon and took the treasure.
+He said he was not afraid to receive the deadly curse since all men die.

 OTHER CREATURES